krristi427/ReactionBot/README.md

 - [JDA](https://github.com/DV8FromTheWorld/JDA)

    The JavaDiscordAPI is the endpoint that connects this application to Discord.
-The have a very active and growing community on Discord, where they are help each other provide ways of improving the code.
+The have a very active and growing community on Discord, where they are help each other provide ways of improving one's code.
+If you use guild-related commands, the results will be instantly visible in the client, else (using a JDA-instance) it might take up to the well-known hour.
+Just please for the love of everything you consider holy :angel: do not start with one and then switch to the other.
+It will disorient the client and your old commands will probably still be there.

 - [Spring Boot](https://spring.io/projects/spring-boot)

    One of the most popular Java-Frameworks, Spring is used to easily create Web-Applications and reduce the boilerplate code every project has.
+Here I've made use of
+   Spring Boot's famous Annotations.
+If you are unsure of what they do/when to use what, I suggest you start by understanding what an Application Bean is... it will come up so often, you'll probably google it yourself :wink: In Addition, layered JARs were also a crucial part at improving the performance overall.

 - [Docker](https://www.docker.com/)

    Docker takes away repetitive configuration tasks and is used throughout the development lifecycle for easy application development.
+By utilizing Docker's smart cache system paired with layered JARs, the performance increased, as now not every layer is built anew, but most of them are left untouched, simply because nobody needed to change anything.
+It goes without saying that introducing breaking changes :boom: will increase the build time, however simple development changes strive on this feature.

 ## Getting Started